Packet-Clearing-House/maptable/README.md

 },
 ```
 - `markers:` _(object, default: null)_ Add markers on the map.
-    - `markers.groupBy:` _(function(d))_ Function that returns a string that we use to group markers on the dataset.
     - `markers.rollup:` _(function(groupedData))_ Function that returns a value that we would use for every marker.
-We will use it to set the radius of the markers.
+We will use it to set the radius of the markers for example.
     - `markers.customTag:` _(function(markerObject)), default: null)_ This is more advanced feature.
 If you'd like to override the default market tag (svg:circle) to something different (like an image), you can use this callback function to append to the markerObject your custom implementation (see below example). x and y are coordinates in pixels of the marker.
     - `markers.attrX:` _(string, default: 'cx')_ Attribute to position the marker on the X-Axis
     - `markers.attrY:` _(string, default: 'cy')_ Attribute to position the marker on the Y-Axis